 In 2004, McClendon filed for DNA testing on evidence collected from the crime scene.
 Prosecutors opposed the testing, saying there was no evidence to test because tests in 1990 were negative for semen.
 McClendon then filed a motion in state court seeking DNA testing, but a Franklin County judge never responded to McClendon’s request.

 In 2007 and 2008, the Ohio Innocence Project worked closely with reporters at the Columbus Dispatch to evaluate cases of Ohio defendants who claimed to be wrongfully convicted and had been denied access to DNA testing in the past.
 McClendon’s case was one of 30 chosen for representation by the Ohio Innocence Project and pro bono DNA testing by an Ohio lab.
 In response to requests from the Ohio Innocence Project, Franklin County prosecutors searched for the evidence in McClendon’s case and found that the rape kit had been lost or destroyed, but the victim’s underwear had been preserved.
 They agreed to conduct testing in April 2008.
 Three months later, test results came back showing that another man had committed the assault.
-McClendon was free on August 12, 2008 after serving nearly 17 years in prison for a rape he didn’t commit.
+McClendon was freed on August 12, 2008 after serving nearly 17 years in prison for a rape he didn’t commit.
+In 2010, the state of Ohio awarded him $1,088,000 in compensation.